 Understanding the Deportation Process

-Navigating the U.S. immigration system can be complex and usually involves considerable preparation.
-However, the deportation process generally involves the following steps:
+Navigating the U.S. immigration system can be complex and requires considerable preparation.
+The deportation process generally involves the following steps:

 - First court hearing: This is known as a master calendar hearing, where the DHS will make a case for removal by arguing that you are not a U.S. citizen.

 - Merits hearing: This individual calendar hearing takes place in the Phoenix Immigration Court.
-You will present your defense and provide evidence of your eligibility to obtain legal immigration status.
+You will present your defense and provide evidence of your eligibility for legal resident status.

 We can help you at every stage of the process if you face removal.
-As your immigration team, our lawyers will collect evidence and advocate in your interest at your court hearings.
+As your immigration law firm, our team will collect evidence and advocate for your interests at court hearings.

 Phoenix Deportation Defense Lawyer Near Me (623) 742-5400